-- By sending your form by registered mail, you'll have proof of the date the credit bureau received your request.
+- If you send your form by registered mail, you’ll have proof of the date the credit bureau received your request.

 The credit bureau has 30 days from the date it receives the request to respond.
-It will often take the opportunity to check with the company that provided the information to see whether an error was made.
+It will often check with the company that provided the information to see whether an error was made.